-I just LOVE maps.
+Do you love maps?
+I just LOVE them.
 Old, new, made-up, real, treasure maps, map books, posters, globes, star maps, all of ’em!

-I love encouraging kids to love them, one of my suggestions in how to motivate children on family walks.
+I love encouraging kids to love maps, one of the suggestions in my article how to motivate children on family walks.

 I love maps almost as much as I love my camper van.

-As does my map enthusiast sister, who came up with the idea of somehow using a map as a table top for the van.
+As does my (map enthusiast) sister, who came up with the idea of somehow using a map as a table top for the camper van.
 Ingenious but challenging.
 I commenced extensive cartographic research.

 The Great British Adventure Map sounded perfect for the job if I could come up with a way of water- and heat-proofing it, so when it plopped through the letterbox I was highly excited.